 Easter is coming up!
 A great time to celebrate spring and have a nice brunch with your loved ones.
 But you might find it difficult to serve a healthy brunch with all those chocolate Easter Bunnies staring at you in the supermarket.
 I hear you and I’m here to help you out with my Easter brunch ideas.

-I’ve made a vegetarian Easter recipe board on Pinterest and I’ve listed my own favorite Easter recipes on this page.
+I’ve made a vegetarian and vegan Easter recipe board on Pinterest and I’ve listed my own favorite Easter recipes on this page.

 All these recipes are vegetarian and sugar free.
 And there are gluten free and vegan options listed as well.
 This way you can please everyone!